Goal of Lab 5:

 Coda: Coda:

-Q4: Do you notice any differences between the contours, i.e. between the transitions into the two liquids?
-What do you think causes these differences?
+Q4: Describe the differences you see between the two vowel-liquid contours, i.e. between the transitions into the two liquids.

-Q5: Compare the transition durations in onset vs. coda position (ɹi vs. iɹ and li vs. il) : which are longer?
+Q5: Compare the transition durations in onset vs. coda position (ɹi vs. iɹ and li vs. il): which transitions are longer, onset or coda?

 Q6: Think about articulatory differences between /l/ in onset vs. coda position.
 Given what you know about these differences (think of the allophones of /l/ in English), do you expect any acoustic differences?
 If so, do your observations match your expectations?